thejsway/thejsway/manuscript/chapter23.md

   e.preventDefault();
   // Create a FormData object, passing the form as a parameter const formData = new FormData(e.target);
-  // Send form data to the server with an aynchronous POST request fetch("https://thejsway-server.herokuapp.com/animals", {
+  // Send form data to the server with an asynchronous POST request fetch("https://thejsway-server.herokuapp.com/animals", {
     method: "POST",
     body: formData